What Is an M.2 SSD?

 Firmware Corruption After Power Loss

 A sudden power loss during a write to the SSD's service area corrupts the Flash Translation Layer mapping table.
 The FTL is the index that tells the controller which physical NAND page holds which logical block address.
-Without a valid FTL, the controller can't boot, and the drive reports 0 capacity or shows a generic "SATAFIRM S11" identifier instead of its real model name.
+Without a valid FTL, the controller can't boot, and the drive reports 0 capacity or drops to a ROM-mode identifier.
+On SATA drives with Phison PS3111 controllers, this appears as "SATAFIRM S11" instead of the real model name.
+NVMe controllers enter their own safe-mode states with different identifiers.

 Recovery approach: PC-3000 SSD enters technological mode, loads the controller without the corrupted user firmware, scans NAND pages for FTL checkpoint copies, & reconstructs the mapping table.
 Cost falls in the firmware recovery tier: $600–$900 (SATA) or $900–$1,200 (NVMe).
 See firmware corruption recovery for controller-specific details.